cstarrett/cstarrett.github.io/_posts/2022-07-22-Intention-is-a-triple-key.md

 ---
 layout: post
-title:  "Intention as a triple key"
+title:  "Intention is a triple key"
 tags:
 ---